Generalized symmetry superalgebras: Basic Definitions and Formulas

 We consider an $n$-dimensional spin manifold $M$, on which one can define a spin structure.
 Besides the exterior bundle $\Lambda M$, we can also construct Clifford bundle $Cl(M)$ and spinor bundle $\Sigma M$ on $M$.
 The sections of $Cl(M)$ corresponds to inhomogeneous differential forms and the sections of $\Sigma M$ are spinor fields.
-For $\psi, \phi \in\Sigma M$, we define the spin-invariant inner product $(\,,\,)$ with the property